Porgramming-Hero-web-course/batch-4-assignment-1-rashidsarkar/blog-3.md

 }
 ```

-**Use Case**: When dealing with union types consisting of multiple interfaces or classes, consider using type predicates for clearer intent and improved maintainability.
+**Use Case**: Type predicates are ideal for union types with multiple interfaces or classes, as they enhance readability and maintainability by clarifying the type-checking logic.

-## 2. `instanceof` Operator
+### 2. `instanceof` Operator

-The `instanceof` operator checks whether an object has a prototype in its constructor chain.
-It works well with class hierarchies but fails when dealing with plain objects or interfaces.
+The `instanceof` operator checks if an object’s prototype appears in its constructor chain, making it useful for class hierarchies.
+However, it doesn't work with plain objects or interfaces.

 ```typescript
 class Animal {